 Alternatives to Rule of 55 Withdrawals

-The Rule of 55, which doesn’t apply to traditional or Roth IRAs, isn’t the only way to get money from your retirement plan early.
+The rule of 55, which doesn’t apply to traditional or Roth IRAs, isn’t the only way to get money from your retirement plan early.
 For example, you won’t pay the penalty if you take distributions from a 401(k) early for these reasons:

 - You become totally and permanently disabled.